kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 ICairo constant CAIRO_PRECOMPILE_CONTRACT = ICairo(CAIRO_PRECOMPILE_ADDRESS);

 interface ICairo {
-    /// @dev Call Cairo contract deployed on the Starknet appchain function call_contract(uint256 contractAddress, uint256 functionSelector, bytes calldata data) external returns (bytes memory);
+    /// @dev Call a Cairo contract deployed on the Starknet appchain function call_contract(uint256 contractAddress, uint256 functionSelector, uint256[] data) external returns (bytes memory);

+    /// @dev Call a Cairo class declared on the Starknet appchain function library_call(uint256 classHash, uint256 functionSelector, uint256[] data) external returns (bytes memory);

 }
 ```

-It contains a single method `call_contract` that allows the user to call a Cairo
+It contains a two methods, `call_contract` and `library_call` that allows the
-contract deployed on the Starknet appchain.
-The method takes three arguments:
+user to call a Cairo contract or class deployed on the Starknet appchain.
+The
+method takes three arguments:

-- `contractAddress`: The address of the Cairo contract to call
+- `contractAddress` or `classHash`: The address of the Cairo contract to call /
+  class hash to call
 - `functionSelector`: The selector of the function to call, as `sn_keccak` of
   the entrypoint name.
 - `data`: The calldata to pass to the Cairo contract, as individual bytes.